UGI Urges Residents to Consider Both Safety and Energy Efficiency in Preparing for Colder Weather, September 2019

 - Test the efficiency of your heating system (how effectively your furnace or boiler converts fuel to heat).

 Clean or replace the filter.
-One of the simplest and most important ways to keep your heating system running efficiently is to maintain and replace the filters as recommended.
+One of the simplest and most important ways to keep your heating system running efficiently is to maintain and/or replace the filters as recommended.
 Filters that are properly fitted and cleaned or replaced regularly can have a significant impact on your energy costs and the quality of air in your home.

 Filters should be replaced or cleaned, depending on your type of filter, about every three months.
-By keeping your filters maintained, you will not only have your home better prepared for winter, but you may benefit if you experience fall allergies.
+By keeping your filters clean, you will not only have your home better prepared for winter, but you may benefit if you experience fall allergies.

 Ensure the exhaust flue or chimney is clear of obstructions and in good condition.

 If your furnace and the water heater are in an enclosed room or closet, make sure they get plenty of air.
-Furnace rooms or closets should have door louvers or a duct directly to the outside to provide sufficient combustion air.
+Furnace rooms or closets should have door louvers or a duct piped directly to the outside to provide sufficient combustion air.

-If you renovated your home this year and enclosed your furnace or water heater in a small room or closet, you should inspect the work carefully to ensure your appliances have proper air flow.
+If you renovated your home recently and enclosed your furnace or water heater in a small room or closet, you should inspect the work carefully to ensure your appliances have proper air flow.
 Lack of air flow will cause your system to function improperly and could create a dangerous build-up of carbon monoxide in your home.

 Seal air leaks.
 Small air leaks around windows, doors, pipes, recessed lighting, and electrical outlets can add up to a significant loss of heat.
-Sealing air leaks can reduce your heating bills by 10-20 percent and possibly more depending on specific conditions in your home.
+Sealing air leaks can reduce your heating bills by 10-20 percent, and possibly more, depending on specific conditions in your home.

 Clean and unblock heat registers.
 Dirt, dust, and pet fur reduce the effectiveness of ducts and registers that distribute heat.
 Make sure furniture, curtains and blankets are not near or resting on your heat registers.
 Clean these elements regularly and make sure furniture and drapes don’t inhibit the air flow.

 Remove all flammable objects from around your furnace and water heater.
-Move combustibles, such as paper, books, blankets, decorations, etc., that may have piled up over the summer away from heat sources.
+Move combustibles that may have piled up over the summer such as paper, books, blankets, decorations, etc., away from heat sources.
 These materials should be at least 36 inches away from your furnace or water heater.